Little Evil: Production

 In May 2013, Universal Pictures acquired the film's script, with Eli Craig directing the film, based upon the screenplay he wrote, while Scott Stuber, Nicholas Nesbitt, would serve as producers under their Mandalay Pictures and Bluegrass Films banners respectively.
 In September 2016, it was announced Evangeline Lilly, Adam Scott, Clancy Brown, Donald Faison, Chris D'Elia, Bridget Everett, Owen Atlas, Brad Williams, and Marcus Terrell Smith had joined the cast of the film, Dylan Clark and Jason Michael Berman would serve as producers, and Netflix would produce and distribute the film.
 That same month, Kyle Bornheimer joined the cast of the film.

 Filming

 Principal photography began in September 2016, in Cleveland, Ohio.
-The film was shot in 25 days with no reshoots.

 Soundtrack

 Marco Beltrami, Brandon Roberts & Marcus Trumpp composed the score for the film.

 Release

 It began streaming on Netflix on September 1, 2017.